DigitalChildHealth/Discovery-Alpha/README.md

 **Transparency** - All discussions, communications and points of view contributed by suppliers and users will be openly available online.

 ## Repository Contents

-**Contributors.md** - Organisations and individuals who are contributing to the discovery and alpha work.
+**Overview** - Folder containing overview of the interop service.

 **Calendar.md** - Calendar of collaboration events.

 **Collaboration Events** - Folder containing collateral and outputs for each collaboration event.

+**Contributors.md** - Organisations and individuals who are contributing to the discovery and alpha work.